universalmind303/codechallenge1/README.md

 # Code CHALLENGE

+if you do not have bluebird installed, please run:

+`npm install bluebird`

 For testing purposes, I made a `generateInputFile` function that creates random input file sizes.

 You can run the test by inserting your input text to `input.txt`, or use the default provided, then from the console: